ydoherty/CoastSat.PlanetScope/README.md

 - It is recommended this be done using the [QGIS Planet plugin](https://developers.planet.com/docs/integrations/qgis/quickstart/) which enables users to crop images to a user defined area of interest prior to download to reduce image file size.
 - Access to PlanetScope imagery can be obtained through a [free trial](https://www.planet.com/trial/), [research license](https://www.planet.com/markets/education-and-research/) or [paid subscription](https://www.planet.com/contact-sales/#contact-sales).
 - To run CoastSat.PlanetScope, keep all downloaded images and associated metadata in a single folder and outline this folder filepath in the CoastSat_PS.py settings.
-- Required PlanetScope file type is 4-band multispectral Analytic Ortho scene.
+- Required PlanetScope file type is '4-band multispectral Analytic Ortho Scene'.
 These files should contain DN values and not TOA as explained [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-850956921).
 - As outlined [here](https://github.com/ydoherty/CoastSat.PlanetScope/issues/2#issuecomment-828644872), downloaded udm2 files are not yet supported and may cause issues.
-These files should be deleted (manually or batch removed in python) prior to running CoastSat.PlanetScope.
+These files (if present) should be deleted (manually or batch removed in python) prior to running CoastSat.PlanetScope.

 All user input files (area of interest polygon, transects & tide data) should be saved in the folder "...CoastSat.PlanetScope/user_inputs"
 - Analysis region of interest .kml file may be selected and downloaded using [this tool](http://geojson.io).